Abunwer/musican/README.md

 # musician

-To run the dokcer image please do the following commands:
+To run the app please do the following commands:

 1- create virtual environment and install requirements.txt